-- Chest pain
+- Chest pain.

-- Swelling of your ankles and feet
+- Swelling of the ankles and feet.

-- Irregular heartbeat
+- Irregular heartbeat.

 When to see a doctor

-- Older age
+- Older age.

-- High blood pressure, high cholesterol, diabetes and other heart disease risk factors
+- High blood pressure, high cholesterol, diabetes and other heart disease risk factors.

 Heart valve disease can cause many complications, including: